The myths around B2B Telemarketing

 Exploding the Myths Around B2B Telemarketing

 Telemarketing is not simply aggressive, persistent cold-calling involving young, inexperienced staff.
-Used as a systematic B2B marketing tool, it is highly effective.
+Used as a systematic B2B marketing tool, it is highly effective in B2B lead generation.

-At this level, B2B telemarketing is a specialist skill, which is why, increasingly, many businesses are now outsourcing it to dedicated companies, who can conduct campaigns on their behalf.
+At this level, B2B telemarketing is a specialist skill, which is why, increasingly, many businesses are now outsourcing telemarketing services it to dedicated companies, who can conduct campaigns on their behalf.